sanghanihimanshi/Food_Website/README.md

 ## 🌟 How to Use

-1. Clone or download the repository.
+1. Clone the repository.
+2. open terminal and enter command git clone https://github.com/sanghanihimanshi/Food_Website.git
-2. Open the `index.html` file in your browser.
+3. Open the `index.html` file in your browser.
-3. Customize or expand the website by editing the HTML and CSS code.
+4. Customize or expand the website by editing the HTML and CSS code.

 ---